gvwilson/sensibleadventures/bookster/bookster.md

 slowly but purposefully, nodding at everyone they passed but never breaking stride.

-Erileine followed him into a narrow corridor that dead-ended at a heavy wooden door.
+Erileine followed him down a flight of stairs into a narrow corridor that dead-ended at a heavy wooden door, wondering briefly how he knew his way around so well.
 Razi slipped a flat leather wallet out of his sleeve.
 Unfolded, it revealed half a dozen odd-shaped metal picks.
 A moment's work, and the door's lock clicked.
 He waved Erileine through and closed the door behind them.